 In the course of time, the landed property was steadily expanded, reaching its peak before the Thirty Years’ War with 17 estates in the Wittenburg county alone and more than 14,000 hectares.
 The family suffered considerable cuts both in personnel and material form as a direct or indirect consequence of the Thirty Years’ War.
 For example, in 1628 the troops of the commander Wallenstein marched across the Amt Wittenburg, where the majority of the estates were located.
 As a rule, fields, houses, farms and livestock were burned or looted.

 The Pentze also lost many members in the two world wars.
 During the First World War five Pentze fell, in the Second World War even seven.
 In 1945, the family still owned five estates, which were expropriated without compensation in the course of the land reform in the Soviet occupation zone.
+Due to their long history, which is important for the state of Mecklenburg, the family is also one of the 15 families in the state that are “worthy of being archived” in the State Main Archive of Schwerin,

 The oldest line, which can be proven uninterrupted until today, goes back to the already mentioned Ulrich II (ca. 1341-1372) and is named after the ancestral seat of the family “Volzrade line”.
 From this line all other lines and houses branch off, so also the houses Raguth (until 1733), Scharbow (until 1722), Redefin Warlitz (until 1720), older house Melkhof (until 1572), Redefin-Krentzlin (until about 1650) and Besendorf (until 1768).
 In the enrollment book of the Dobbertin monastery there are 19 entries of daughters of the von Pentz families from 1718 to 1859 from Melkhof, Benz, Volzrade, Ponstorf, Klein Grabow and Warlitz for admission to the noble ladies’ convent in the Dobbertin monastery.
 Coat of arms shields with attached order star and alliance coat of arms hang on the nuns’ gallery in the monastery church